in28minutes/in28minutes.com/_posts/2017-11-12-JavaWebApplicationStepByStep-JSP-Servlets.md

+---
+layout:     post
-## Java Web Application in 25 Easy Steps
+title:      Java Web Application with JSP and Servlets in 25 Steps
+date:       2017-01-30 12:31:19
+summary:    In this course, you will learn the basics developing a Basic Todo Management Application using Java Servlets and JSP with Login and Logout functionalities.
+categories: Java EE, JSP, Servlets, Web Application
+permalink:  /java-web-application-with-jsp-and-servlets
+---

 Developing your first Java Web Application using JSP and Servlets is fun.